Did we Save Our Tigers?

 High-fidelity prototype of our choropleth visualization showing change in tiger population by state per year

-The scatterplot shown below, shows the tiger population per state per year without the geographical context.
+The scatterplot below, shows the tiger population per state per year without the geographical size bias.
 We decided to use color encoding to show the highest and lowest populations per year.
 Readers could select which year they wanted to see the data for from a drop-down menu.

 Persona of Abigail's mom and primary caregiver, Emily